• Home

 Play therapy also provides an opportunity to strengthen the parent-child relationship by gaining a better understanding of their child's difficulties and internal world.

-Play therapy can provide valuable support for children facing a variety of challenges, including developmental concerns, anxiety, trauma, behavioural concerns, emotional and regulation difficulties, self-esteem issues, family changes, and social challenges.
+Play therapy can provide valuable support for children facing a variety of challenges, including developmental concerns, anxiety, trauma, behavioural concerns, emotional and regulation difficulties, self-esteem issues, grief and loss, family changes, and social challenges.

 Play is a child’s natural and age-appropriate form of communication and a vital part of their development.
 Play therapy is different from ‘just playing’ and differs from the play your child might engage in at home, daycare, or school.